nathan-contino/nathan-contino.github.io/_posts/blog/2022-06-26-southern-vermont-tour.markdown

 not that big a problem when you're always outside, and swim once or twice a day.
-My dynamo setup provided us with light and power to recharge our phones for navigation, and [ridewithgps](https://ridewithgps.com/?lang=en) ensured that we could navigate with our without cell service.
+My dynamo setup provided us with light and power to recharge our phones for navigation, and [ridewithgps](https://ridewithgps.com/?lang=en) ensured that we could navigate with or without cell service.

 ![butterfly](/../_images/june_26_vt/42_butterfly.jpg)
 *many butterflies*